 Look at where you are spending your money right now.
-Use your Financial Center CheckCard (debit card) and online banking to track expenses for a few weeks and get a solid picture of where your money goes.
+Use your Financial Center debit card and online banking to track expenses for a few weeks and get a solid picture of where your money goes.

 Where should your money be going?